NFIBrokerage/harness/README.md

 existed.
 Sounds dangerous?
 Read on.

 ## What does it actually do?

+The inner workings of harness are actually pretty simple.

 Say you have a git repo for a µ controller that looks like this: